-The winner of the first Gerard Unger Scholarship, awarded by TypeTogether font foundry to talented young type designers, is German graphic and type designer and 2019 ESAD Amiens Type Programme graduate Florian Fecher.
+The winner of the fifth Gerard Unger Scholarship, awarded by TypeTogether font foundry to talented young type designers, is Florian Fecher, German graphic and type designer and 2019 ESAD Amiens Type Programme graduate.

 Hello Florian, do you still remember your first encounter with type?
 How did you become a type lover?

 I have had a long-lasting fascination for what can be subsumed under the marvellous German noun ‘schrift’.
 Though missing from English vocabulary, it functions amongst others as an umbrella term to refer to composed characters implemented by writing, calligraphy, lettering, and typography.

 An advance notice was probably my interest in handwriting and graffiti that developed during childhood.
 The initial spark of my love of type happened later while watching Gary Hustwit’s Helvetica documentary.
 That passion in hate, love, and all the emotions in between was contagious.
 I had watched it prior to commencing my communication design studies at the FH Würzburg in Germany.
 Type was something I wanted to learn about as much as possible: taking typography courses, typeface design introduction, summer school, interning at FontShop International, and Slanted blog and magazine.
 A lot of reading helped me acquire knowledge off-curriculum, as well as working at the library, attending conferences, and engaging on Twitter.

 Since you were carefully following the news from the font world, you must have been quite familiar with the work of TypeTogether, right?